 Now, to finally calculate our scale value and translation values for items, replace //TODO: add scale and translation calculator methods with the following code:

-In your item’s UI code, replace the baseItemHeight with the getScaledSize(index) and baseTranslationY with the getTranslationY(index).
+In your item’s Flutter UI code, replace the baseItemHeight with the getScaledSize(index) and baseTranslationY with the getTranslationY(index).

 Test your animations by hovering over the items! 🙌